SBortz/bitcoin-tx-creatr/README.md

 In the approach of understanding bitcoin transactions i like the idea of having a simple command line tool that makes it simple to create & and manipulate raw bitcoin transactions that could then be sent to the bitcoin network.

-So i created this little console app using.
+So i created this little console app using the NBitcoin library (https://github.com/MetacoSA/NBitcoin).
 It outputs the transaction in json and hex format.
 The raw transaction output (hex) can then be used as input for further manipulation.
 So you can construct a valid bitcoin transaction step by step that will be accepted by bitcoin nodes.

 <b>IMPORTANT: This is the first version and it works only for very simple transactions at the moment.
 Use it for learning/testing purposes only.</b>